The Female Reproductive System

-The first magnificent transition in a girl's life is around the tender age of 10.
-The brain initiates the release of hormones into the blood which find and bind to the female almond ovaries.
+Around the tender age of 10, the brain initiates the release of hormones into the blood which find and bind to the female almond ovaries.
 The ovaries respond by producing oestrogen and progesterone, which transforms the immature body of a girl into the mature body of a woman, capable of sexual reproduction.
 Oestrogen is responsible for breast development, fat distribution to the hips, legs and breasts as well as the development of the reproductive organs.

-The sacred fertility cycle, is divided into the ovarian cycle, which includes the follicular phase, ovulation and the luteal phase as well as the uterine cycle, which includes menstruation, proliferative phase and secretory phase.
-These two cycles under the influence of a complex interplay of hormones, occur simultaneously in the ovaries and uterus.
+The sacred fertility cycle is divided into two cycles, which under the influence of a complex interplay of hormones, occur simultaneously in the ovaries and uterus.